axibase/atsd/finance/command-trade-insert.md

 echo -e "2415548,1614603602208,492,IEXG,TSLA,IEX,,5,688.57,,X,96" > /dev/tcp/atsd_hostname/8085
 ```

-The commands must be terminated by line break.
 Multiple commands can be sent over the same connection.
+Each commands must be terminated by line break.

-To insert a file containing a header and multiple lines:
+To insert a file containing trades in CSV format:

 ```bash
 tail -n +2 trades.csv > /dev/tcp/localhost/8085